joshmarinacci/amx/README.md

-# amx
+# AMX

 AMX is a process and task runner/automator written in Node JS.
 It's designed to be super easy to use, and requires no external dependencies.

 # Getting started

-Install amx with
+Install AMX with
 ```
 npm install -g amx
 ```